 - Diagnosis is based on clinical features, neuropsychological testing, and brain imaging (preferably MRI) to rule out other structural disease.
-Metabolic (FDG) PET Brain is helpful by demonstrating patterns of abnormality more consistent with FTD than Alzheimer's disease. - · Health plans may have specific criteria that differ in their coverage policies - Recent research has examined the utility of PET/MRI for evaluation of patients with Dementia.
-Due to the prolonged accusation time, motion during a PET may lead to artifacts such as blurring of the images.
-Use of co-registration of PET with MRI can lead to better PET assessment especially with quantitative measurements^{27,30}.
-Utilization of PET/MRI provides greater confidence in imaging reading by permitting greater structural correlation.
+Metabolic (FDG) PET Brain is helpful by demonstrating patterns of abnormality more consistent with FTD than Alzheimer's disease. - Recent research has examined the utility of PET/MRI for evaluation of patients with Dementia.
+Due to the prolonged acquisition time, motion during a PET may lead to artifacts such as blurring of the images.
+Use of co-registration of PET with MRI can lead to better PET assessment especially with quantitative measurements.^{27,30} Utilization of PET/MRI provides greater confidence in imaging reading by permitting greater structural correlation.
 A recent study compared FDG-PET/CT and FDG-PET/MRI in a memory disorders clinic.
-This study identified more patient with cerebrovascular disease (stroke) and better cortical atrophy characterization28.
-The authors found that PET/MRI provided significant improvement in diagnosis and management of patients in which dementia is a consideration.
-Finally a Canadian study suggested that FDG-PET/MRI is "financial justifiable"29.
+This study identified more patients with cerebrovascular disease (stroke) and better cortical atrophy characterization.28 The authors found that PET/MRI provided significant improvement in diagnosis and management of patients in which dementia is a consideration.